0x7n8/Leviathan/buffer_overflow_example/registers.md

 The lower 32 bits, 16 bits, and 8 bits of each register are directly addressable in operands.

-This includes registers, like **esi**, whose lower 8 bits were not previously addressable.
+This includes registers, like a **esi**, whose lower 8 bits were not previously addressable.

 The following table specifies the assembly-language names for the lower portions of 64-bit registers.